void-ppc/void-ppc-docs/README.md

-# Void Linux ppc64
+# Void Linux for Power architecture

-This is the Void Linux porting project for 64-bit PowerPC/POWER systems.
+This is the Void Linux porting project for the Power architecture and PowerPC, both 32 and 64-bit.
 Keep in mind that **it is unofficial at this point**.

 ## Rationale

-Void currently has no support for ppc64.
-Since ppc64 is becoming more relevant again with high performance systems such as Raptor Talos 2, it is desirable to have support for it in the distribution; this project's aim is to become a staging area for all porting work, with the intention of submitting a majority of the patches upstream.
+Void currently has no official support for the architecture.
+There are two reasons for this project; one is general availability of high performance Power hardware (such as the Raptor Talos 2/Blackbird etc.), the other is enabling Void Linux to run on older PowerPC hardware, such as iBooks/PowerBooks, Power Macs and so on; this project's aim is to become a staging area for all porting work, with the intention of submitting a majority of the patches upstream.

 There are several types of patches in the repository: